small-tech/jsdb/README.md

 As mentioned earlier, JSDB writes out its tables as append-only logs of JavaScript statements in what we call JavaScript Data Format (JSDF).
 This is not the same as [JavaScript Object Notation (JSON)](https://www.json.org/json-en.html).

 JSON is not a good format for a database but it is excellent – not to mention ubiquitous – for its original use case of data exchange.
 You can easily find or export datasets in JSON format.
 And using them in JSDB is effortless.
-Here’s an example that you find in the `examples/json` folder of the source code:
+Here’s an example that you can find in the `examples/json` folder of the source code:

 Given a JSON data file of spoken languages by country in the following format: